-This land use category allows residential uses and, depending on the implementing zoning district, may allow office, professional, service, and ancillary uses either as stand-alone uses or combined in a mixed-use development format.
-Some non-office type uses, such as restaurants, may be allowed through a Special Use Permit process established in the Land Development Code.
+This land use category allows residential, commercial, office, retail and serve uses either as stand-alone uses or combined in a mixed-use development format.
+Light assembly, fabrication, and processing uses within fully enclosed structures may be allowed as specially regulated by the Land Development Code. .
 Structures in this category shall be oriented to the street and encourage multi-modal transportation through the development design.
+Development within Urban Mixed-Use Office/Residential areas shall ensure the compact, pedestrian character of this area.
 Developments located within this category shall be scaled to fit the character of the area.
-Residential density shall be limited to 20 units per acre, with up to 50% density bonus available for developments that meet or exceed affordable housing or tree preservation requirements as may be established in the Land Development Code.
-Maximum building height shall be limited to 3 stories.
-Land development regulations shall establish the appropriate uses; design criteria; landscaping and pedestrian/vehicular access for this category.
+Residential density shall be limited to 20 units per acre, with up to 50% density bonus available for developments that meet or exceed affordable housing, tree preservation requirements, or other bonuses that may be established in the Land Development Code.
+Maximum lot coverage within this category shall not exceed 100 percent of the net lot area.
+Compliance with stormwater, landscaping, height and other site development standards shall be as provided in the Land Development Code.Land development regulations shall establish the appropriate uses; design criteria; landscaping and pedestrian/vehicular access for this category.
 Public and private schools, places of religious assembly and community facilities are appropriate within this category.

-Mixed-Use Low-Intensity (MUL): 8-30 units per acre
+Mixed-Use Low-Intensity (MUL): up to 30 units per acre

-This land use category allows a mixture of residential and non-residential uses such as standard lot single-family houses, small-lot single-family houses, duplex houses, townhouses (attached housing), accessory dwelling units, group homes, multi-family housing (if compatible in scale and character with other dwellings in the proposed neighborhood), offices scaled to serve the surrounding neighborhood, retail scaled to serve the surrounding neighborhood, public and private schools, places of religious assembly and other community civic uses.
-Light assembly, fabrication, and processing uses within fully enclosed structures may be allowed as specially regulated uses through a Special Use Permit process established in the Land Development Code.
-Residential development shall be limited to 8 to 30 units per acre, with up to 50% density bonus available for developments that meet or exceed affordable housing or tree preservation requirements as may be established in the Land Development Code.
-Lots that existed on November 13, 1991 and that are less than or equal to 0.5 acres in size shall be exempt from minimum density requirements.
-Unified developments that include a residential and non-residential component (either horizontally or vertically mixed) shall not be required to meet the minimum density requirements.
-Intensity will be controlled, in part, by adopting land development regulations that establish height limits of 5 stories or less; however, height may be increased to a maximum of 8 stories by Special Use Permit.
-Land development regulations shall establish the thresholds for the percentage of mixed uses for new development or redevelopment of sites 10 acres or larger.
-At a minimum, the land development regulations shall encourage that: at least 10 percent of the floor area of new development or redevelopment of such sites be residential; or, that the surrounding area of equal or greater size than the development or redevelopment site, and within 1/4 mile of the site, have a residential density of at least 6 units per acre.
-Residential use shall not be a required development component for public and private schools, institutions of higher learning, places of religious assembly and other community civic uses.
+This land use category allows a mixture of residential and non-residential uses such as standard lot single-family houses, small-lot single-family houses, duplex houses, townhouses (attached housing), accessory dwelling units, group homes, multi-family housing (if compatible in scale and character with other dwellings in the proposed neighborhood), offices scaled to serve the surrounding neighborhood, retail scaled to serve the surrounding neighborhood, public and private schools, places of religious assembly and other community civic uses. .
+Light assembly, fabrication, and processing uses within fully enclosed structures may be allowed as specially regulated by the Land Development Code.
+Residential development shall be limited to up to 30 units per acre, with up to 50% density bonus available for developments that meet or exceed affordable housing, tree preservation requirements, or other bonuses that may be established in the Land Development Code Maximum lot coverage within this category shall not exceed 100 percent of the net lot area.
+Compliance with stormwater, landscaping, height and other site development standards shall be as provided in the Land Development Code.
 Buildings in this category shall face the street and have modest front setbacks.
 This category shall not be used to extend strip commercial development along a street.
 Land development regulations shall ensure a compact, pedestrian-friendly environment for these areas, and provide guidelines or standards for the compatibility of permitted uses.